 How do I apply for Federal Student Aid?

 Create an FSA ID account if you’re going to submit your FAFSA online or track its status online.
-If you’re going to submit a paper FAFSA by mail and won’t be tracking its status, you won’t need an FSA ID.
+If you’re going to submit a paper FAFSA by mail and will not be tracking its status, you will not need an FSA ID.

 Complete and submit the FAFSA.